elpheria/rpc-websockets/README.md

   * `max_reconnects` {Number}: Maximum number of times the client should try to reconnect.
 Defaults to `5`. `0` means unlimited.
 * `generate_request_id` {Function} Custom function to generate request id instead of simple increment by default.
 Passes `method` and `params` to parameters.

+### ws.connect()

+Connects to a previously defined server if not connected already.
+Should only be used in case `autoconnect` was disabled.

 ### ws.call(method[, params[, timeout[, ws_options]]]) -> Promise

 Calls a registered RPC method on server.
 Resolves once the response is ready.
 Throws if an RPC error was received.